MokoenaLee/MokoenaLee/README.md

-### Hi there, please call me Palesa - Sotho name for beautiful flower 👋
+### Hi there, please call me Palesa - that is my seSotho name for beautiful flower.
+Sesotho is one of South Africa's 11 official languages. 👋

 <!--
 **MokoenaLee/MokoenaLee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.